UH-CPL/Accelarousal-Study-NAT1-Methods/ord/README.md

 - Run `scripts/linearModel.R`
 ### 4. ML Model
 - Run `scripts/mlModel.R`
-- There are 4 possible XGBoost models that run on different set of variables:
+- There are 4 possible XGBoost models that run on different sets of variables:
     - `All`: Use all variables generated from Speed, Acceleration, Braking, and Steering.
     - `SpeedOnly`: Use only variables generated from Speed.
     - `AccOnly`: Use only variables generated from Acceleration.